BDC Hamburger Icon

 Most paperless payroll platforms fall into one of three categories: electronic payroll records, employee self-service or electronic funds transfer.

 • Electronic payroll records: This is the most basic type of paperless payroll platform.
-It has only rudimentary electronic payroll tracking and calculation functions, which is all that some businesses need.
+It has only rudimentary electronic payroll tracking and calculating functions, which is all that some businesses need.
+With this setup, the payroll process may be digital, but you’d still pay your team with paper checks.

-• Employee self-service (ESS): Through employee self-service software, you can couple your electronic payroll records with other HR tools and services, such as employee benefits and handbooks.
+• Employee self-service (ESS): Through employee self-service software, you can couple payroll processing features with other HR tools and services, such as employee benefits administration, in an easy-to-use portal that staff members can access for any human resources needs.
 ESS platforms also automate employee clock-in and clock-out processes and your calculations of hours worked.

-• Electronic funds transfer: This category encompasses electronic payroll records with direct deposit tools.
-EFT platforms eliminate the paper clutter associated with payroll and set up rapid payments.
-However, as mentioned earlier, in certain states you may need employees’ consent to set up EFT.
+• Electronic funds transfer (EFT): This category encompasses electronic payroll records with direct deposit tools.
+EFT platforms eliminate the paper clutter associated with paper checks and set up rapid payments.
+However, as mentioned earlier, in certain states, you may need employees’ consent to pay them electronically.

 What are the drawbacks of paperless payroll?

 Paperless payroll can save your business time and money and benefit your employees.
-However, you should understand the following inherent drawbacks.
+However, it’s not perfect.
+Before you implement such a system, you should understand these potential drawbacks.

-1. Expenses: Payroll software and services cost money and take time to implement and understand.
-If your business is barely in the black, you might need to stick with doing payroll on paper to keep your costs reasonable.
+1. Expenses: Payroll software and online payroll processing services cost money and take time to implement.
+If your business is barely in the black, you might need to stick with doing payroll on paper to keep your payroll expenses reasonable.
+“The main downside is cost.
+Payroll software can be costly since it’s often billed at a per-employee rate,” said Putnam.
+Some providers also charge a monthly fee.

 2. Business internet concerns: If you lack computers or robust business internet access, paperless payroll may cause more problems than it solves.
-Convenience and security are critical, but it’s all for nothing if you can’t access your payroll.
+The convenience and security afforded by cloud-based payroll programs are valuable, but it’s all for nothing if you can’t easily access your payroll information because you don’t have reliable internet.

-4. Bank account requirement: Some employees may not have access to a bank account, which makes direct deposit infeasible.
-You could counter this problem by storing payroll records electronically and paying via paper or direct deposit alternatives like cash or payroll cards.
-Still, your nonelectronic options must adhere to state laws.
+4. Bank account requirement: Some employees may not have access to a bank account, which makes direct deposit impossible.
+You could counter this problem by storing payroll records electronically but still paying workers via paper or direct deposit alternatives like cash or payroll cards.
+Still, your nonelectronic payment options must adhere to state laws.

-When choosing between paper and electronic payroll processes, assess your budget and your team’s internet and banking access before you decide on the best solution for your organization.
+When choosing between paper and paperless payroll processes, assess your budget and security and your team’s internet and banking access before you decide on the best solution for your organization.

 author image